AignerD/AignerD/README.md

 ## 🔭 What I'm Working On
 - Building small tools and scripts that solve everyday problems
-- Collaborating on projects to sharpen my skills and learn from others
+- Building my knowledge and skills in new technologies
-- Exploring ways to write cleaner, more maintainable Python
+- Exploring ways to write cleaner, more maintainable code.

 ## 🌱 Currently Learning
-- Python best practices and design patterns
-- Testing strategies and automation
+- Docker & Containerization
+- Automation & Integrations
+- FastAPI & API creation
 - Web development with frameworks like Flask and Django

 ## 💬 Let’s Chat About